real-gain/real-gain-reference/README.md

 });
 ```

-## General Info
+## Storefront Info

-To provide general information about the tools offered by your server and potentially details about your company, you need to implement the GET method for **real-gain/general-info**.
+To provide general information about the tools offered by your server and potentially details about your company, you need to implement the GET method for **real-gain/storefront-info**.
+This endpoint should return [markdown](https://en.wikipedia.org/wiki/Markdown) text.

 # Test Clients